Planning and Environment Linkages (PEL) Study

 EXIT 31

-The focus of the Planning and Environmental Linkages Study (hereafter referred to as the Study) is to develop conceptual design recommendations that:
+The focus of the Planning and Environment Linkages Study (hereafter referred to as the Study) is to develop conceptual design recommendations that:

-• Enhance multi-modal mobility (bicyclists, pedestrians, and transit users) along the local roadway network, including North Genesee Street and Leland Avenue.
+• Enhance multi-modal mobility and accessibility connections (bicyclists, pedestrians, and transit users) to the local roadway network, including North Genesee Street, Auert Avenue, Herkimer Road, Trenton Road, Coventry Avenue, Wurz Avenue, and Leland Avenue.

 Exit 31 is a major regional interchange and commercial corridor, serving a unique blend of retail, commercial, light industrial, freight, entertainment, recreational, and residential uses.
 It is the gateway into North Utica, Downtown Utica, and the surrounding Mohawk Valley Region.
-However, the interchange poses several challenges for safely and efficiently moving the traveling public.
+However, in its current configuration, the interchange poses several safety and connectivity challenges for the traveling public.
 This Study will focus on clearly identifying safety issues and developing conceptual solutions.

 powered by Proxi